sjpierce/CHOPStudy/README.md

 install()
 ```

-## Understanding the Repository Structure and Contents
+## Repository Structure and Contents

 The structure for the package is shown in the outline below, where
 folder names and file names are `highlighted like this` and comments are